Is Barbenheimer really to blame? Covid experts on reasons behind jump in cases

 Like the UK, the States has also seen a recent uptick in cases, although it pre-dates the release of the film and is far lower than this time last year.

-As of 22 July there was a 12 per cent rise in hospitalisations with 8,035 cases according to the Centers for Disease Control and Prevention.
-Last year that number was 44,000, NBC News reports.
+As of 22 July, there was a 12 per cent rise in hospitalisations with 8,035 cases, according to the Centers for Disease Control and Prevention.
+Last year, that number was 44,000, NBC News reports.

 But experts in the UK have downplayed the significance of a trip to the movies in increased Covid infections.